MichaelHuji/CatanAI/README.md

 - HeuristicFeatures.py - helper functions for our heuristic player

-- MyNNPlayer.py - implementations of our NN agent
+- MyNNPlayer.py - implementations of our Deep NN agent

 - Net.py - implementations of the NN we used for MyNNPlayer

-- TrainNN.py - the code we used to train the NN agent
+- TrainNN.py - the code we used to train the Deep NN agent

 - TrainNNHelpers.py - helper functions for TrainNN

-- Feaatures.py - features used by the NN agent
+- Features.py - features used by the NN agent

+- MyNN91.py - implementations of our single layer NN agent

+- Net91.py - implementations of the NN we used for NN91

+- TrainNN91.py - the code we used to train the single layer NN agent

+- VF_weights_features - helper functions for our single layer NN

 - GenerateGameData.py - code used to generate data for supervised learning